-At their previous company (1), the founders of Oculogics pioneered a novel treatment approach for inflammation called aldehyde trap therapy.
-Aldehyde traps are a new class of small molecule drugs that protect cells from harm caused by lipid aldehyde toxicities that surge during inflammation in disease and after surgery or traumatic injury.
+At their previous company (1), the founders of Oculogics pioneered a new drug class called aldehyde traps to treat diseases associated with inflammation and aging.
+Aldehyde traps are small molecule drugs that are specifically designed to protect cells from chemical damage by lipid aldehydes that surge during inflammation secondary to disease or infection, and after traumatic injury or surgery.

-The inventors of aldehyde trap therapy are now developing a novel series of next generation traps at Oculogics with over over 500 times more potency to treat a broader range of inflammatory diseases more effectively and either orally or topically, as appropriate.
+The inventors of aldehyde trap therapy are now developing a novel series of next generation traps at Oculogics with over 500 times more potency to treat a broader range of inflammatory diseases more effectively and either orally or topically, as appropriate.

 Introducing